 Multnomah Falls, just outside Portland, Oregon along the Columbia River Gorge is the tallest waterfall in a state filled with hundreds of magnificent falls.
 It plunges in two major steps, split into the upper falls at 542 feet and the lower falls at 69 feet, with a gradual nine foot drop in elevation between the two.

-Trail in Yosemite National Park, CA, United States
+Other Great Outdoors in Yosemite National Park, CA, United States

 Yosemite Falls in California’s Yosemite National Park is the highest measured falls in North America.
 At 2425 feet from the top of the upper falls to the base of the lower falls, it’s the sixth highest waterfall in the world.
 It flows from November through July, with peak flow occurring in May.